OpenVPN/openvpn/doc/man-sections/client-options.rst

   lower numbers come first.
 DNS servers being pushed to a client replace already configured DNS servers with the same server id.

-  The ``address`` option configures the IPv4 and / or IPv6 address of the DNS server.
+  The ``address`` option configures the IPv4 and / or IPv6 address(es) of
+  the DNS server.
+Up to eight addresses can be specified per DNS server.
   Optionally a port can be appended after a colon.
 IPv6 addresses need to be enclosed in brackets if a port is appended.

   The ``resolve-domains`` and ``exclude-domains`` options take one or more DNS domains which are explicitly resolved or explicitly not resolved